zeromq/czmq/README.md

     //  Returns a list of zdir_patch_t patches.
 Either older or newer may
     //  be null, indicating the directory is empty/absent.
 If alias is set,
     //  generates virtual filename (minus path, plus alias).
-    //  The caller is responsible for destroying the return value when finished with it.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zlist_t *
         zdir_diff (zdir_t *older, zdir_t *newer, const char *alias);

     //  Return full contents of directory as a zdir_patch list.
-    //  The caller is responsible for destroying the return value when finished with it.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zlist_t *
         zdir_resync (zdir_t *self, const char *alias);

     //  Load directory cache; returns a hash table containing the SHA-1 digests
     //  of every file in the tree.
 The cache is saved between runs in .cache.
-    //  The caller is responsible for destroying the return value when finished with it.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zhash_t *
         zdir_cache (zdir_t *self);